spree/api.spreecommerce.com/content/developer/products.markdown

 Product records track unique products within your store.
 These differ from <%= link_to "Variants", "#variants" %>, which track the unique variations of a product.
 For instance, a product that's a T-shirt would have variants denoting its different colors.
+Together, Products and Variants describe what is for sale.

 To understand how variants come to be, you must first understand option types and option values.

 ## Option Types and Option Values